Share this Post

 Not only does this streamline your process by getting you to focus on creating your amazing content first, but it takes a bit of a load of your mind – you don’t need to worry about creating ALL the things right away.
 It becomes a logical process to get the ideas down first, and then support their absorption with specific materials.

-What are your thoughts on the content vs. materials ideas we’ve discussed here?
+What are your thoughts on the content vs. materials ideas I’ve discussed here?
 Do this you think this will help you in your course creation process?
-We’d love to hear your thoughts on it!
+I’d love to hear your thoughts on it!